Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Examples and Discussions

 \section{Examples and Discussions}

-In this section we illustrate our approach on three examples.
+In this section we illustrate our approach with five examples.
 All computations were performed on an i7-P51s 2.6GHz CPU with 4GB RAM running Windows 10.
 For the numerical implementation, we formulate the sum-of-squares problem \eqref{sos} using the Matlab package YALMIP \cite{lofberg2004} and employ Mosek of the academic version \cite{mosek2015mosek} as a semi-definite programming solver.
-The parameters that control the performance of our method are illustrated in Table \ref{table}.
+The parameters that control the performance of our method are given in Table \ref{table}.

+\oomit{In what follows, we will use $u_k\in \mathbb{R}_k[\bm{x}]$ to denote the concrete polynomial with degree $k$ used in \eqref{sos}, and $\mathcal{R}_{k,0}$ to denote the corresponding domain of attraction.}